skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 distance it can only be spotted by looking through the wrong end of a spyglass.

-Eomer gently relieves him of the spyglass and begins using it himself.
+Eomier gently relieves him of the spyglass and begins using it himself.

 They locate the Magus Archives.
 The building is a modest tower -- more of a "lighthouse" style tower than the classic "wizard" spire.
 The